xiaosu-zhu/Aurora.Music/Source/LrcParser/README.md

 # LrcParser

-A .NET Core implementation of parser for `.lrc` format.
+A .NET Standard implementation of parser for `.lrc` format.

-Target version is .NET Core 2.1.
+Target version is .NET Standard 2.0.

 Licensed under MIT.